 Which is too bad, because they’re super cheap, last forever in the fridge, and taste delicious.

 Plus, when you’re eating a vegetable in your muffin, it means you can eat four or five.
-I’m pretty sure that’s the rule.
+I’m pretty sure that’s the rule at least with these sweet carrot muffins it is.

 Sweet Carrot Muffins